dnix/performa/src/performa/reporting/README.md

 ## Debug Module Architecture

-The debug utilities have been refactored into a clean nested module structure for maintainability:
+The debug utilities use a clean modular architecture for maintainability:

 ```
 src/performa/reporting/debug/